xw2519/HLP-Project-2022-Team-8/README-tlp19.md

 [Buswire (section 2)](./src/Renderer/DrawBlock/BusWire.fs)

-Section 2 on my file is lines : **1310-1860** - [Link](./src/Renderer/DrawBlock/BusWire.fs#L1310)
+Section 2 on my file is lines : **1310-1850** - [Link to code section](./src/Renderer/DrawBlock/BusWire.fs#L1310)

-I am also responsible for lines **325-410** (functions `xyVerticesToSegments`, `makeInitialSegmentsList`) - [Link](./src/Renderer/DrawBlock/BusWire.fs#L325)
+I am also responsible for lines **325-410** (functions `xyVerticesToSegments`, `makeInitialSegmentsList`) - [Link to code section](./src/Renderer/DrawBlock/BusWire.fs#L325)

 I have also worked on implementing the Extension for BusWire section 2, which is to implement AutoRouting for rotated Symbols.
-This part of my code is in the file Autorouted.fs - [Link](./src/Renderer/DrawBlock/Autorouted.fs) - but is currently not included in the compile script, as adding it in caused the following error when compiling: [Link to EdStem Post](https://edstem.org/us/courses/17809/discussion/1222697).
+This part of my code is in the file Autorouted.fs - [Link to file](./src/Renderer/DrawBlock/Autorouted.fs) - but is currently not included in the compile script, as adding it in caused the following error when compiling: [Link to EdStem Post](https://edstem.org/us/courses/17809/discussion/1222697).
 I am hoping this part of my code can also be assessed, as a basis for coding style (even though it does not work).

 ## Code Quality

 Highlights:

-* New types: Segment using a Vector as parameter, as well as a Start position, to represent both the Length and Direction of the Segment.
+* New types: The refactored type `Segment` uses a `Vector` as a component, instead of an `End` point.
+This allows both the Length and Direction of the Segment to be represented in a simple and intuitive data type (`XYPos`).
+This allows multiple calculations throughout the code to be simplified.

 ## Analysis